 Butter vs. Shortening

 My mother-in-law swears by using Crisco, so I was curious to see what difference it makes.
 I conducted an experiment with 1/2 of the batch made with butter and the other half with Crisco.
 There is a subtle difference in taste; the ones with butter are a tad saltier.
-I have to admit, the batch with Crisco did have a better texture, though there isn’t as big of a difference as I thought.
-It was hard for me to tell which was which.
+I have to admit, the batch with Crisco did have a better texture when warm, though there isn’t as big of a difference as I thought.
+It was hard for me to tell which was which once the cookies had cooled.
 I probably would’ve just done butter, but someone gave me a tub of Crisco, so I will leave it up to you to choose which to use.
 Both give great results.
 I’ll use Crisco until that tub runs out, and then it’s back to butter for me.

 Preheat the oven to 350.